0

 Photo: ©andresr from Getty Images Signature via Canva.com

-Is your small group living in-depth, transparent, intentional, reciprocating lives, who have strong desires to change personally and as a group?
-Perhaps it’s a men’s group or a community of ladies.
+Is your small group living in-depth, transparent, intentional, reciprocating lives who have strong desires to change personally and as a group?
+Perhaps it’s a men’s group or a community group of ladies.
 It could be a mixed group that meets to go over the sermon or a book.
 How would you describe those gatherings?
-Here is one of the pitfalls that can stagnate any community group in shallowness, no transformative force, and frustration.
+One of the most significant pitfalls that can stagnate any small group of believers is shallowness, which implies they have no transformative force in the individual lives and there is a growing frustration among some participants due to the general shallowness of the group.

 You may want to read: